influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.13/administration/configuration.md

 ## Environment variables

-Environment variables can be used anywhere in the configuration file by prepending them with `$`.
-For strings, the variables must be within quotes (i.e., `"$STR_VAR"`) and for numbers and Booleans they should be unquoted (i.e., `$INT_VAR`, `$BOOL_VAR`)
+Use environment variables anywhere in the configuration file by prepending them with `$`.
+For strings, variables must be in quotes (for example, `"$STR_VAR"`).
+For numbers and Booleans, variables should be unquoted (for example, `$INT_VAR`, `$BOOL_VAR`).

-Environment variables can be set using the Linux `export` command (i.e., `export password=mypassword`).
-Using environment variables for sensitive information is considered a best practice.
+Environment variables can be set using the Linux `export` command: `export password=mypassword`

+We recommend using environment variables for sensitive information.

 ### Example: Telegraf environment variables